marcus-k/home-page/README.md

 }
 ```
 - `href` is the web address to link to.
-- `target` specified where to open the link.
+- `target` specifies where to open the link.
 - `content` is the displayed text.
 - `icon` is the local or remote icon image location.